ChristophWurst/ChristophWurst.github.io/_posts/2018-08-14-nextcloud-app-release-process.md

   - nextcloud
 ---

-Over the course of last week, I released a handful of Nextcloud app updates.
+Over the course of the last week, I released a handful of Nextcloud app updates.
 This process is similar for all my maintained apps, so I have developed a workflow which I'd like to document here.